-As a family dentist in Norfolk, VA, Dr. Cappy Sinclair treats patients of all ages, including children starting at age 4.
+As a family dentist in Virginia Beach VA, Dr. Cappy Sinclair treats patients of all ages, including children starting at age 4.
 Treating children at this young age is very important because it allows them to become familiar with our dental office.
 Families appreciate the convenience of flexibility that comes with having their children treated at the same dental office they visit.
 These early visits are important for both oral health maintenance and establishing a relationship with the dentist, alleviating the stress and anxiety often associated with dental care.

 Dentistry for Children near Norfolk, VA